machine-learning-apps/gpr-docker-publish/README.md

 ## Optional Inputs

 1. `cache`: if value is `true`, attempts to use the last pushed image as a cache.
 Default value is `false`.
+2. `tag`: a custom tag you wish to assign to the image.

 ## Outputs